gusshawstewart/rails-rspec-tutorial/README.md

-# Testing Rails with RSpec
+# Testing Rails with RSpec ABC

 Beginners introduction to testing Ruby On Rails application with RSpec and Capybara.